SOLID

 Single Responsibility Principle (SRP)

-A module should have one, and only one, reason to change. — Martin
+A module should have one, and only one, reason to change. — Robert C. Martin

 Open/Closed Principle (OCP)

-Software entities should be open for extension, but closed for modification. — Meyer, later Martin
+Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification. — Bertrand Meyer (Meyer 1988)

 Liskov Substitution Principle (LSP)